 - Investigate accidents or reports of injury or illness

 - Report injuries according to the "Worker's Compensation" Policy 3630, University Business Policy (UBP)

-- Ensure that recommendations for reducing ergonomic hazards are implemented in a timely manner
+- Ensure that recommendations for reducing ergonomic hazards are implemented promptly

-Safety and Risk Services (SRS) will conduct workplace evaluations that are designed to educate employees about safe work practices, to remove hazards, and to prevent accidents.
-SHEA will:
+Environmental Health and Safety (EHS) will conduct workplace evaluations designed to educate employees about safe work practices, remove hazards, and prevent accidents.
+EHS will: